August 4, 2021 UPDATE

 1. Is SRJC still operating remotely?

-SRJC will continue to follow the county’s direction when determining when additional non-instructional employees may be allowed to return to campus.
-We will continue to monitor the changing health orders from the state and county and work with our unions on the development of protocols for reopening.
+SRJC will continue to follow the county’s direction and Cal/OSHA guidelines when determining when additional non-instructional employees may be allowed to return to campus.
+We will continue to monitor the changing health orders from the county and work with our unions on the development of protocols for reopening.
 For the time being, employees are expected to continue to work remotely unless they have prior approval from their supervisor to do otherwise.

 2. Are events canceled?

 3. Will there be emergency funding available to students who need it to continue with their education?

 In consultation with the Student Government Assembly (SGA), we developed the following minimum student eligibility criteria for the distribution of these funds.

 To receive an emergency grant, eligible students must:

 - Have expenses related to the coronavirus crisis

 It is our goal to provide emergency grants to as many students as possible regardless of their residency status.
-By utilizing the federal CARES funds as well as the SRJC Foundation Crisis Response Fund and state funding, we have established two different emergency grant applications that will provide support to as many students as possible.
+By utilizing the federal HEERF funds as well as the SRJC Foundation Crisis Response Fund and state funding, we have established two different emergency grant applications that will provide support to as many students as possible.